Quickstart: Build your first .NET Aspire solution

 • Subsequent requests are handled via the output caching configured by the .NET Aspire Redis integration.

 In Visual Studio, set the AspireSample.AppHost project as the startup project by right-clicking on the project in the Solution Explorer and selecting Set as Startup Project.
-Then, press F5 to run the app.
+It might already have been automatically set as the startup project.
+Once set, press F5 or (Ctrl + F5 to run without debugging) to run the app.

 You need to trust the ASP.NET Core localhost certificate before running the app.
 Run the following command: